AdSense Mobile vs Desktop Fill Rate Gap (2026 Fix)

 In hit-rate order:

-- Lighthouse mobile audit + fix top 2 issues.
-Typically LCP and CLS.
-Each 0.5s LCP improvement raises mobile RPM 5–15%.
+1. Lighthouse mobile audit, fix the top two issues — usually LCP and CLS.
+Each ~0.5s LCP improvement tends to lift mobile RPM 5–15%.

-- Move the first ad below 200 words.
+4. Move the first ad after the first paragraph, not before it.
 Counter-intuitive viewability win.

-- Wait 30 days, measure.
-No big new changes during the measurement window.
+5. Wait 30 days and measure.
+No other big changes during the window.

 When this is genuinely not on you

-A site whose traffic is 70%+ from low-CPM countries and 80%+ mobile is going to have a low absolute RPM no matter what.
-Tuning won’t change that.
+A site whose traffic is 70%+ from low-CPM countries and 80%+ mobile will have a low absolute RPM no matter what you tune.
+Optimization won’t change the auction floor for that audience.
 Diversify revenue instead — see ad blocker affecting RPM for the strategic framing.

 Easy misjudgments

-- “More mobile slots will compensate for low fill.”
-No — density penalty kicks in (see ad density violating policy), and more slots with low fill just spread the same total revenue thinner.
+• “More mobile slots will compensate for low fill.”
+No. The density penalty kicks in (see ad density violating policy), and more low-fill slots just spread the same total revenue thinner.

 Prevention

-- Design mobile-first.
-Plan ad slot positions, sizes, and reserved heights in your CSS from day one.
+• Design mobile-first.
+Plan ad slot positions, sizes, and reserved heights in CSS from day one.

-- Treat Core Web Vitals as a monetization KPI, not just an SEO one.
+• Treat Core Web Vitals (LCP, INP, CLS) as a monetization KPI, not just an SEO one.

-- Monitor mobile fill rate weekly, but only act on monthly trends.
+• Monitor mobile fill weekly, but only act on monthly trends.

-- When testing a layout change, change one thing, measure for 14 days, decide.
+• When testing a layout change, change one thing, measure for 14 days, then decide.

 FAQ

 Q: Should I de-prioritize mobile ads?
 A: No. Mobile is where most of your traffic is.
-Lower fill on a big audience still beats higher fill on a small one.
+Lower fill on a large audience still earns more than higher fill on a small one.

 Q: Will improving page speed really raise fill rate?
-A: Yes — viewability is an input to the bidder’s eligibility check.
-Faster pages → more viewable impressions → more bids → higher fill.
-Typical 0.5s LCP improvement = 5–15% mobile RPM uplift.
+A: Yes.
+Viewability is an input to the bidder’s eligibility check, so faster pages produce more viewable impressions, which attract more bids and raise fill.
+A typical 0.5s LCP improvement is worth roughly 5–15% mobile RPM.

 Q: Why is my mobile CPM lower even when fill is fine?
-A: Geography mix, or ad sizes with less advertiser demand, or running too many low-CPM formats (vignette, anchor) that drag the average down.
+A: Geography mix, ad sizes with thinner advertiser demand, or too many low-CPM formats (vignette especially) dragging the average down.

 Q: Can I serve different ads to mobile vs desktop?
-A: AdSense decides which ad to serve per impression — you don’t control that directly.
-You can control which slots/formats are enabled per device in the AdSense console.
+A: AdSense picks which ad fills each impression — you don’t control that directly.
+What you control is which slots and Auto ads formats are enabled per device in the AdSense console (Edit site -> Auto ads settings).

 Q: My mobile fill dropped 20% in one week — what happened?
-A: Three common causes: an advertiser pulled budget mid-quarter, your Core Web Vitals regressed (check Search Console), or your traffic mix shifted to a lower-CPM country (check Analytics).
-Check all three before changing slots.
+A: Three usual suspects: an advertiser pulled budget mid-quarter, your Core Web Vitals regressed (check Search Console), or your traffic shifted to a lower-CPM country (check Analytics).
+Verify all three before touching slots.

 Tags: #AdSense #Monetization #Troubleshooting #Fill rate #Mobile vs web